lsmor/template-advent-of-code/README.md

   ./aoc-hs.sh run -d <day> -p <part> [-f <file-name> | --example | -e | --input | -i]
   ```

-For more details on using the CLI run `./aoc-hs.sh --help`
+For more details on using the CLI run `./aoc-hs.sh --help`.
+Also, every CLI option is available via VSCode tasks.

 ## Haskell details